rosmod/rosmod/code/multi_component_example_ws/README.md

 -----------
 Component0 publishes once (in Init) on the ComponentName topic, and subscribes to the topic.
 It also has a timer (Timer0) which does nothing but print to the console.

 Component1 has a timer (Timer0) in which it publishes to the ComponentName topic.
+It also provides a service of ComponentService.
+In this service it also publishes on the ComponentName topic.

+Component2 has a timer (Timer0) in which it invokes the ComponentService service.